Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Two-mode Gaussian states

 \section{Two-mode Gaussian states}

 For a long time, the Gaussian states (GSs) of the quantum radiation field are known to be of central importance in various areas of quantum optics.
 In general, the GSs play an important role for those quantum systems involving a quadratic bosonic Hamiltonian that generates correlations between bosonic modes.
 They are achieved in condensed matter, as well as in atomic ensembles such as trapped ions or Bose-Einstein condensates.
-The GSs of light are also largely employed in quantum information processing with continuous variables; their usefulness has been reviewed in Refs. \cite{EP,BL,Ol,QC3}.
+The GSs of light are also largely employed in quantum information processing with continuous variables; their usefulness has been reviewed in Refs. \cite{EP,BL,QC3}.

 Especially accessible and insightful are the TMGSs.
+They have a privileged position among the bipartite quantum states of continuous-variable systems.
+Specifically, their properties are fully determined by the first- and second-order moments of the quadrature observables of the modes \cite{PTH2001}.

+From the theoretical point of view, the TMGSs represent a perfect test bed for studying entanglement or other kinds of correlations between the modes \cite{A2016}.
+Note that the entanglement of a TMGS depends only on its CM, so that it can be checked and quantified easier than for other two-party states.
 Here we recollect just the strictly necessary notions and results \cite{PTH2001,PTH2003,ASI} that enable us to discuss separability issues.
 Since these are not affected by translations in the phase space, it is sufficient to deal with undisplaced (zero-mean) TMGSs.

 Recall that the characteristic function (CF) of an undisplaced TMGS $\hat \rho$ is a real exponential:

 Its argument is a dimensionless vector $u \in {\mathbb R}^4$ whose components are eigenvalues of the canonical quadrature operators of the modes: